The “ageless senior” is an older person who is not constrained or defined by age; who continues to live life with passion

 – “Linens for Life” project where seniors transform used linen like bedsheets and curtains from hotels into tote bags and stuffed owls

-Koh Siew Kheng, 78, client, Senior Day Care Centre Toa Payoh
+Koh Siew Kheng, 78, client, Day Centre for Seniors (Toa Payoh)

 Thank you very much for taking good care of my mum.
 She has since become happier and more cheerful.
-Please accept my most sincere appreciation to all staff of NTUC Health senior day care centre at Jurong West.
+Please accept my most sincere appreciation to all staff of NTUC Health senior Day Centre for Seniors at Jurong West.
 Thank you for making my weekdays worry-free.

 Ms Diana Lim, Daughter of Mdm Wee Suan Choo